Optimizing Quantum Photonic Integrated Circuits using Differentiable Tensor Networks: Circuit robustness for odd cat state preparation

 \section{Circuit robustness for odd cat state preparation}

-After establishing an optimal qPIC configuration for some optimization task, it is important to analyze the robustness and stability of the qPIC towards small fabrication errors and measurement inaccuracies.
-In this appendix, we perform a circuit robustness analysis for odd cat-state preparation, as outlined in Sec.~\ref{subsec:cat}, towards fabrication errors in the gate couplings, e.g., caused by small imperfections in etched waveguide gate separation.
+After establishing an optimal qPIC configuration for some optimization task, it is important to analyze the robustness and stability of the qPIC towards small fabrication errors and inaccuracies.
+In this appendix, we perform a circuit robustness analysis for odd cat-state preparation, as elaborated in Sec.~\ref{subsec:cat}, towards fabrication errors in the gate couplings.
+These can be caused by small imperfections in the width of the waveguides, the etch depth or the waveguide thickness, all of which will affect the accuracy of the target gate inter-mode coupling.
+Nevertheless, given the relatively low-index-contrast confinement in GaAs waveguides (limited etch depth, constrained by the QW), which grants greater error robustness, we assume waveguide width, and correspondingly effective waveguide separation, will dominate the fabrication noise \cite{haus2002coupled}.